85.4 F

 LARGO – A woman has been arrested following a hit-and-run crash that injured Cristiane Souza de Oliveira and her 6-year-old daughter, Aylla Rodrigues, outside a Walmart in Largo.

 According to the Largo Police Department, the incident occurred at approximately 8:45 p.m. on Thursday, May 8, 2025, in the parking lot of the Walmart located at 2677 Roosevelt Boulevard.
-Investigators say 32-year-old Lauren Howells was operating a Jaguar sedan recklessly through the lot, striking multiple vehicles as well as a Cristiane Souza de Oliveira and her 6-year-old daughter, Aylla Rodrigues
+Investigators say 32-year-old Lauren Howells was operating a Jaguar sedan recklessly through the lot, striking multiple vehicles as well as Cristiane Souza de Oliveira and her 6-year-old daughter, Aylla Rodrigues.

 Howells is charged with leaving the scene of a crash with property damage, two counts of leaving the scene of a crash with injuries, and reckless driving with serious bodily injury.